Managerial state: Criticism

-In his essay Second Thoughts on James Burnham, George Orwell, summarises Burnham's ideas in The Managerial Revolution and The Machiavellians and highlights inconsistencies.
+In his essay Second Thoughts on James Burnham, George Orwell summarises Burnham's ideas in The Managerial Revolution and The Machiavellians and highlights perceived inconsistencies.
 Orwell concludes that Burnham may be right in identifying a general drift towards oligarchy with the concentration of industrial and financial power, and the development of the managerial/technical class.
-However Orwell concludes that Burnham's major error is in seeing this trend as continuing.
-In doing so, Burham makes two erroneous assumptions; that "Politics is essentially the same in all ages" and "Political behaviour is different from other kinds of behaviour."
-Orwell refutes these assumptions and notes that just as Nazism had smashed itself to pieces, so the Russian regime will destroy itself.
+However, Orwell argues that Burnham's major error is in seeing this trend as continuing, and that in doing so, Burham makes two erroneous assumptions; that "Politics is essentially the same in all ages" and "Political behaviour is different from other kinds of behaviour."
+Orwell disagrees with these assumptions and argued that just as Nazism had smashed itself to pieces, so the Russian regime would destroy itself.
 "The huge, invincible, everlasting slave empire of which Burnham appears to dream will not be established, or if established, will not endure."
+Furthermore, Orwell characterises Burnham's critique of managerial state as representing a sort of 'power-worship', stating that "it is not surprising that Burnham's world view should often be noticeably close to that of the American imperialists on the one side, or to that of the isolationists on the other.
+It is a 'tough' or 'realistic' world-view which fits in with the American form of wish-thinking."

 According to Christopher Hitchens, "Orwell was one of the very few commentators to see the sinister influence of [Burnham's] preachings, and subject these to a critique which greatly nettled Burnham himself."